Do you struggle with anxiety, stress or feeling never good enough?

 Stress, burnout and low energy

 I teach my clients to reactivate their relaxation response.
 Combining talking with body attention, mindfulness, breathing and movement, I teach them to notice stress on a physical level, and then to find various ways to shift out of this state.
-This has a feedback effect on your whole system, and can help you to reinstall the rhythms of being active and passive that you need to stay physically and psychologically healthy.more on how i work with stress
+This has a feedback effect on your whole system, and can help you to reinstall the rhythms of being active and passive that you need to stay physically and psychologically healthy.more on how i work with stress and pressure

 Pain, tension, headaches and digestive problems